 Delirium is a common, serious but often treatable condition that starts suddenly in someone who is unwell.
 Learners will identify common causes of delirium in the elderly, describe risk factors, and differentiate between delirium and dementia using the CAM tool.
 Management and supportive care will be discussed with learners.

 Depression in the Elderly

-Developing Relationships While Maintaining Healthy Boundaries
+Developing Relationships While Maintaining Healthy Boundaries (for all staff)

 Families as Partners in Care